scollinselliott/lakhesis/README.md

   element of the incidence matrix.
 - **Reinitialize** Resets the plots to their original, starting condition.
-- **Recompute with Selection** Upon the selection of row and column points from the Seriation Explorer panel, this command will perform and fit CA only on the selection.
+- **Replot with Selection** Upon the selection of row and column points from the Seriation Explorer panel, this command will perform and fit CA only on the selection.
 To return to the initial dataset, press the Reinitialize button.
 The function `ca_procrustes_ser()` performs this task.
-- **Save Selection as Strand** Record the displayed plot as a partial seriation, or “strand” (i.e., partial with respect to the initial data).
-Strands are sequenced according to their fit onto a reference curve which projects a sequence of ideally seriated data in the same dimensional space.
-- **Lakhesize Strands** Constructs a consensus seriation of the selected strands using an iterative process of linear regression of partial rankings in an agglomerative fashion.
-The matrix plot displays the incidence matrix of the resulting consensus seriation, with its coefficient of concentration.
-The agreement of the seriation in each strand with that of the consensus seriation as well as its concentration coefficient is displayed in the Diganostics panel.
-The function `lakhesize()` performs this task.
-- **Run Deviance Test** Performs a goodness-of-fit test using deviance, treating the distribution of the row and column incidences with a quadratic-logistic model.
-The largest $p$ values of the row and column elements is contained in the Diganostics panel.
-The function `element_eval()` performs this task.
 - **Export Data** Will download results in a single `.rds` file, which is a `list` class object containing the following:
   - `consensus` The results of `lakhesize()`, a `lakhesis` class object